Network Topology Optimization via Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this paper, we consider the problem of network topology optimization with management constraints.
-We propose a deep reinforcement learning framework called A2C-GS, which consists of a verification model to testify the graph, calculate the objective value and generate data, an action compression method to eliminate searching space, and a GNN classifier to replace the $\mathtt{Verifier}$ algorithm to enable efficient topology search.
+We propose a deep reinforcement learning framework called DRL-GS, which consists of a verification model to testify the topology, calculate the objective value and generate data, an action compression method to eliminate searching space, and a GNN classifier to replace the $\mathtt{Verifier}$ algorithm to enable efficient topology search.
 We conduct extensive experiments based on small scale and large scale datasets.
-The results show that A2C-GS outperform the human-expert based one-step optimization method in finding optimal network topologies. -0.5in \appendices -0.5in
+The results show that DRL-GS outperform the human-expert based one-step optimization method in finding optimal network topologies.